HD-Development/hdapi.js/README.md

 const HDdev = require('hddapi.js');

 const bot = new Discord.Client();

-const HD = new HDdev("your bot's user id", "your id / bot owner id");
+// In the future, This will requires you to have an access token to HD API const HD = new HDdev("your bot's user id", "your id / bot owner id");

 bot.on('ready', () => console.log("Ready!"));